 The Nutrition Fellow will take part in the interdisciplinary LEAH curriculum described above.
 During the first month of the fellowship, the Nutrition Fellow will complete medical inpatient and psychiatric inpatient rotations and will receive hands-on training in the outpatient management of teens with diagnoses including eating disorders, obesity, and polycystic ovarian syndrome.
 After the completion of this initial training, the Nutrition Fellow will be involved in patient care in the Adolescent/Young Adult Clinic 3-5 afternoons per week.
 The remainder of the time will be spent in LEAH classes and seminars, writing blogs and educational materials for the Center for Young Women's Health, and working on independent projects.

-For more information about the application process please contact the Nutrition Fellowship Co-Directors: Lauren Cullity, MS, RD, LDN, Nutrition Fellowship Director, at email@example.com, and Katrina Schroeder, RD, LDN, at firstname.lastname@example.org.
+For more information about the application process please contact the Nutrition Fellowship Co-Directors: Lauren Cullity, MS, RD, LDN, Co-Director of the Nutrition Fellowship, at email@example.com, and/or Katrina Smith, RD, LDN, Co-Director of the Nutrition Fellowship, at firstname.lastname@example.org.

 Applicants to the twelve-month (September 1 through August 31) Post-Doctoral Fellowship must have completed their doctoral training in psychology, including a pre-doctoral internship and their dissertation.
 The training includes direct services in two eating disorder programs (anorexia nervosa/ bulimia and obesity) as well as the provision of outpatient services that address as range of presenting problems.
 In conjunction with the Psychology Director, each Fellow selects a component of the program on which they will focus during the training year.
 The program provides mentoring and protected time for the Fellow to prepare an article for publication.
-As the article based on the dissertation is traditionally co-authored with the dissertation adviser, the fellowship article will be on a topic of interest to the Fellow.
-In addition to participating in the interdisciplinary LEAH curriculum described above, the psychology Fellow is expected to teach mental health concepts to medicine trainees who rotate through the clinic.
+As the article based on the dissertation is traditionally co-authored with the dissertation adviser, the fellowship article will be on a topic of interest to the Fellow and mentored by Fellowship faculty (Drs.
+Pluhar, Freizinger, Jhe and/or others).
+In addition to participating in the interdisciplinary LEAH curriculum described above, the psychology Fellow is expected to teach mental health concepts to pediatric residents and/or Adolescent Medicine Fellows.

 Social Work Fellowship